-Cash expenditures have exceeded revenues since our inception and we expect our 2017 operating expenses to exceed our 2017 revenues.
+Cash expenditures have exceeded revenues since our inception and we expect our 2018 operating expenses to exceed our 2018 revenues.
 Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including U.S. Government contracts for RAPIVAB and galidesivir; and to a lesser extent, the PhaRMA Notes financing and the Senior Credit Facility.
 To date, we have been awarded a BARDA/HHS RAPIVAB development contract totaling \$234.8 million, which expired on June 30, 2014, a NIAID/HHS galidesivir development contract totaling \$39.5 million, which is ongoing, and a BARDA/HHS galidesivir development contract totaling \$39.1 million, which is also ongoing.
 The total amount of NIAID/HHS and BARDA/HHS galidesivir funding obligated under awarded options is \$39.5 million and \$20.6 million, respectively.
 We may issue securities through private placement transactions or registered public offerings pursuant to a registration statement filed with the SEC.
 In addition to the above, we have received funding from other sources, including other collaborative and other research and development agreements; government grants; equipment lease financing; facility leases; research grants; and interest income on our investments.

-As of December 31, 2016, we had net working capital of \$12.6 million, an increase of approximately \$11.1 million from \$1.5 million at December 31, 2015.
-The increase in working capital was principally due to proceeds from the Senior Credit Facility partially offset by our normal operating expenses associated with the development of our product candidates.
-Our principal sources of liquidity at December 31, 2016 were approximately \$22.1 million in cash and cash equivalents and approximately \$41.5 million in investments considered available-for-sale.
-We anticipate our cash and investments will fund our operations into 2018.
+As of December 31, 2017, we had net working capital of \$50.6 million, an increase of approximately \$38.0 million from \$12.6 million at December 31, 2016.
+The increase in working capital was principally due to proceeds from two public offerings of common stock partially offset by our normal operating expenses associated with the development of our product candidates.
+Our principal sources of liquidity at December 31, 2017 were approximately \$50.3 million in cash and cash equivalents and approximately \$105.4 million in investments considered available-for-sale.
+We anticipate our cash and investments will fund our operations at least through the third quarter of 2019.